 B. Requires substantial supervision by another person to protect oneself from threats to health and safety due to severe cognitive impairment.

-C. The activities of daily living are bathing, continence, dressing, eating, toileting, and transferring.
-These activities of daily living are those basic human functional abilities that measure the insured’s ability for self-care, to live independently without substantial assistance from another person, as described below.
+C. The activities of daily living include bathing, continence, dressing, eating, toileting, and transferring.
+These activities of daily living are those basic human functional abilities that measure the insured’s ability for self-care, to live independently without substantial assistance from another person, as described below 1-6.

 1. Bathing: the ability to wash oneself by sponge bath or in either a tub or shower, including the task of getting into or out of the tub or shower;